dcowen91/home/src/posts/starseries_4_preview.md

 6: fnatic (3-2)

 Fnatic and mousesports are both teams that are slowly growing in form as they try to break into the highest echelon of CS.
-Not coincedentally, they are also two of the few teams at this tournament who haven't made a roster change in the last 5 months.
+Not coincidentally, they are also two of the few teams at this tournament who haven't made a roster change in the last 5 months.
 For fnatic, they are trying to the glory days of old, when they were the best team in the world for the majority of 2015 with this same roster core.
 Golden and Lekro are stepping up against top talent, but the real story here is KRIMZ playing better than he ever has before - he had an insane rating of 1.33 at the major, and is averaging a 1.18 rating at LANs over the past three months.
 Fnatic are quietly become a top team again, and should do well this week.

 For mousesports, the story is less of a return to form, but of finally capitalizing on potential.
-ChrisJ has been consistenly inconsistent player for what seems like the entirety of CS:GO's lifetime, but he looks to be finally leading a team that rises to the next level.
-Mous notably took second at the ECS finals in december, where they Faze to three combined overtimes in an incredibly close best of three series.
+ChrisJ has been consistently inconsistent player for what seems like the entirety of CS:GO's lifetime, but he looks to be finally leading a team that rises to the next level.
+Mous notably took second at the ECS finals in December, where they Faze to three combined overtimes in an incredibly close best of three series.
 Despite that, and other impressive results, they've yet to win a premier LAN.
 They might not be able to do so here, but they can definitely challenge and surprise any teams that aren't fully prepared.

 ### Loudly making the leap